dtcenter/MET/met/docs/Users_Guide/mode.rst

 Higher order moments are similarly defined and are used in the calculation of some of the other attributes.
 For example, the {\bf centroid} is a kind of geometric center of an object, and can be calculated from first moments.
 It allows one to assign a single point location to what may be a large, extended object.

 {\bf Axis Angle}, denoted by \theta, is calculated from the second-order moments.
-It gives information on the orientation or ``tilt'' of an object. {\bf Curvature} is another attribute that uses moments in its calculation, specifically, third-order moments.
+It gives information on the orientation or "tilt" of an object. {\bf Curvature} is another attribute that uses moments in its calculation, specifically, third-order moments.

 {\bf Aspect Ratio} is computed by fitting a rectangle around an object.
 The rectangle is aligned so that it has the same axis angle as the object, and the length and width are chosen so as to just enclose the object.
 We make no claim that the rectangle so obtained is the smallest possible rectangle enclosing the given object.
 However, this rectangle is much easier to calculate than a smallest enclosing rectangle and serves our purposes just as well.
 Once the rectangle is determined, the aspect ratio of the object is defined to be the width of the fitted rectangle divided by its length.